Swearing in and the parliamentary oath

 - Other Ministers

-The MP takes the oath or affirms, then moves along the Table to the Clerk Assistant and signs the Test Roll, a parchment book headed by the oath and affirmation which is kept by the Clerk of the House of Commons.
+MPs take the oath or affirm.
+They then sign the 'Test Roll'.
+This is a parchment book headed by the oath and affirmation which is kept by the Clerk of the House of Commons.

 Taking the oath in the House of Lords